 - Assessment is based on coursework, assignments and essays with no formal examinations

-- Guided learning hours to fulfill: 600 hours per year
+- Guided learning hours to fulfill: 600 hours per level

-- Credits to attain: 120 credits per year
+- Credits to attain: 120 credits per level

 i. a minimum of 2 years of relevant working experience and meeting the English Requirement; or